Shalom Garden in Van Nuys, CA

 Cons

-• pro This is a pitiful excuse for a memory care unit.
+• pro It is a pitiful excuse for a memory care unit.

-• pro Everyone in wheelchairs are brought into the dining/TV area and sit on the sidelines all day.
+• pro Residents in wheelchairs are brought into the dining/TV area and sit on the sidelines all day.

-• pro They wander aimlessly down the halls and go into each other's rooms, taking what they please.
+• pro Ambulatory residents are left to wander aimlessly down the halls and enter each other’s rooms, taking what they please.

-• pro The nursing director for the entire facility left several months ago; the position hasn't been filled.
+• pro The nursing director for the entire facility left several months ago, and the position hasn’t been filled.

-• pro The doctor is unreachable and doesn't return calls.
+• pro Testing or new medications are treated as a joke, and the doctor is unreachable and does not return calls.

 Review